 Also on the positive side, if you have not yet harvested your kales and leeks from your garden, they should still be in perfect shape in most regions and in fact, sweeter than ever.
 And you can still plant fall bulbs if you have not already done so.
-If the mild weather continues until late January, some plants may even start blooming, including such spring bulbs as snowdrops, crocus and daffodils, plus hellebores and even a few shrubs.
-(There is a forsythia in my neighborhood that is sporting 2 open flowers and many swelling buds.)
+If mild weather continues into January, some plants may even start blooming, including such spring bulbs as snowdrops, crocus and daffodils, plus hellebores and even a few shrubs.

 The problem is instead that, when temperatures do drop (and winter temperatures closer to normal are predicted for February and March), the change may come about too quickly, before the plants are properly hardened off.
 A mild December and January followed by a severe cold snap in February could be disastrous for many plants.

-Also, snow is well known to have a significant insulating effect on soil and therefore plants (it protects their roots and dormant buds from extreme cold), but where is it this year?
+Also, snow is well known to have a significant insulating effect on soil and therefore plants (it protects their roots and dormant buds from extreme cold).
 It’s been too warm for it to build up in many areas that usually expect abundant snow cover, even in the mountains.
 In areas where snow cover is crucial to plant survival, one can only hope that snow will begin to accumulate soon.

 Plant Enemies Have It Easy

 Cold winters are enormously detrimental to harmful insects and other pests, causing mortality in eggs, pupae and overwintering insects.
 A mild winter, however, is often followed by a summer when the enemies of our plants are extremely numerous and cause major damage.
 Even weeds are likely to be particularly numerous in summers that follow mild winters, as fewer seeds will have been killed by the cold.